Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-Contrary to conventional beliefs, a long-running study at Children’s Hospital of Pittsburgh of UPMC shows that fluid in the middle ear does not impair development of children.
+Contrary to conventional beliefs, a long-running study at UPMC Children’s Hospital of Pittsburgh shows that fluid in the middle ear does not impair development of children.

 A key conclusion is that early insertion of ear tubes in otherwise healthy infants and young children with persistent fluid in the middle ear does not improve developmental outcomes up to 9 to 11 years of age.
 In short, ear tubes may not be necessary, according to results of an important study led by researcher Jack Paradise, MD.